sergmain/metaheuristic-docs/p/concept-architecture-roadmap.md

 - [to Index](/index)

 ## Concept
-Metaheuristic is an application which is implemented Turing complete machine(or intended to be).
+Metaheuristic is an application which implements (or intended to) a Turing complete machine.
 The main use of MH is a management of distributed task.
 Right now there two main areas where MH is being used:
  - AI model's hyper-parameter optimization purpose. \
     Each optimization is presented as Experiment.
 An Experiment consists of some Tasks.